 Okay now that you've learned how to write well, and even have a portfolio that shows off your work, I'd say, you're ready to get out there and start looking for paid jobs.

 Luckily there are many places on the internet where you can get yourself hired.
 From job boards like Indeed, Moster, and Problogger to paid membership sites like Contena and SolidGigs, to community websites like Freelance Writers Den, to freelance marketplaces like Upwork and FlexJobs, and even daily newsletters like ContentWritingJobs, you can find many opportunities online.
+The content writing jobs can also be found on Jooble.

 At some places, you need to pay to get paid.
 Contena, for example, charges you around $40 per month when paid in full for the year, and the daily newsletter membership at ContentWritingJobs costs $9 per month.